yugabyte/yb-redis-py/README.rst

 Connection Pools
 ^^^^^^^^^^^^^^^^

-Behind the scenes, redis-py uses a connection pool to manage connections to a Redis server.
+Behind the scenes, yedis/redis-py uses a connection pool to manage connections to a Redis server.
 By default, each Redis instance you create will in turn create its own connection pool.
 You can override this behavior and use an existing connection pool by passing an already created connection pool instance to the